AntonMiracle/GameStarAvengers/README.md

 - Thymeleaf
 - Maven
 - Git
-- User in memory Derby database
+- Use in memory Derby database